NillionNetwork/builder-resources/README.md

 ## Setting up your system:

-1. Download your SDK files (see Releases over there 👉)
+1. Download your SDK files - see [Releases](https://github.com/nillion-oss/builder-resources/releases) over there 👉
 2. Unpack them to a convenient location (but not in this repo)
 3. Uncompress the `bins` file that corresponds to your system's architecture
 4. Set the environment variable to point to the top of the SDK directory (adjust for your filesystem)